softcite/software-mentions/README.md

 -    __BiLSTM-CRF+ELMo+features__: Bidirectional LSTM-CRF with Gloves static embeddings, ELMo dynamic embeddings and including a feature channel, the input features are the same as for the CRF model, excluding word forms

--    __bert-base-en+CRF__: fine tuned standard BERT base model with CRF activation layer, pre-trained on general English text
+-    __bert-base-en+CRF__: fine-tuned standard BERT base model with CRF activation layer, pre-trained on a general English text

--    __SciBERT+CRF__: fine tuned BERT base model with CRF activation layer, pre-trained on scientific text
+-    __SciBERT+CRF__: fine-tuned BERT base model with CRF activation layer, pre-trained on a scientific text

 The CRF implementation is based on a custom fork of [Wapiti](https://github.com/kermitt2/wapiti).
 The other algorithms rely on the Deep Learning library [DeLFT](https://github.com/kermitt2/delft).